 Severance Pay Calculator Canada 2026

 Estimate province-specific severance—ESA statutory minimum and common-law reasonable notice.
 Ontario, BC, Alberta, and all provinces.
-Enter years of service and salary for an instant estimate.
+Instant estimate by years of service and salary.

-In Canada, severance has two layers: ESA (Employment Standards Act) minimums—the legal floor—and common law reasonable notice, which courts often award in addition.
-Ontario has the clearest ESA severance rules (1 week per year, 5+ years, $2.5M+ payroll).
+In Canada, severance has two layers: ESA minimums—the legal floor set by provincial Employment Standards Acts—and common-law reasonable notice, which courts often award in addition.
+Ontario has the clearest ESA rules (1 week per year, 5+ years, $2.5M+ payroll).
 Other provinces rely more on common law.
-This severance pay calculator Canada gives you a ballpark for both.
+This calculator gives you a ballpark for both.
 Always consult an employment lawyer before accepting or negotiating.

 $26,923